shkutkov/SMGenerator/README.md

 ### Passing values into generator block: arguments vs. closure

 SMGenerator offers two ways of passing value into the user block: via argument or just using variable from outer scope.
 The first variant is more robust (especially with asynchronous version) and more explaining.
-But moreover it's a little bit more efficient (acording to performance test results, which are not presented here).
+But moreover it's a little bit more efficient (according to performance test results, which are not presented here).

 ## Conclusion

 * Using generators can have slight impact on you app performance, so choose them wisely.
 * SMGenerator suggests another way for creating generators in Objective-C. It has simple and neat syntax.
 * In the real world code all generators have similar performance.
-* Using asynchronous version of SMGenerator you can trully simple get very fast and efficient generator.
+* Using asynchronous version of SMGenerator you can truly simple get very fast and efficient generator.

-If you have any questions, sugestion or patches contact me at shkutkov@gmail.com.
+If you have any questions, suggestion or patches contact me at shkutkov@gmail.com.

 ## Licence